Central Oregon and Pacific Railroad

 On May 17, 2007, CORP was awarded a Silver E. H. Harriman Award in Group C for the railroad's safety record in 2006.
 This award marked the first time a RailAmerica-owned railroad has earned a Harriman award.

+Genesee & Wyoming

+As of 2025, CORP holds 306 mi—58 in California and 248 in Oregon Interchanges are with the Yreka Western Railroad (Montague, California); Rogue Valley Terminal Railroad (White City, Oregon); and the Union Pacific (Eugene, Oregon and Black Butte, California).

 Siskiyou Pass

-In December 2007, CORP announced it was cutting shipments over the Siskiyou Pass south of Ashland, Oregon beginning 15 January 2008.
+In December 2007, CORP announced it was cutting shipments over the Siskiyou Pass south of Ashland, Oregon beginning January 15, 2008.
 Shipments from Ashland and areas north of Ashland would be re-routed north to Eugene before heading south via Klamath Falls.
-Reduced shipments would continue over the Siskiyou Pass until 15 April 2008 on a bi-weekly basis.
+Reduced shipments would continue over the Siskiyou Pass until April 15, 2008 on a bi-weekly basis.

-On 20 March 2008, CORP announced plans to keep its Siskiyou line open between Medford and Weed, and to spend nearly $5 million on improvements to the line.
+On March 20 2008, CORP announced plans to keep its Siskiyou line open between Medford and Weed, and to spend nearly $5 million on improvements to the line.

 CORP reopened the 95 mi section between Ashland and Weed in November 2015, after repairing rails, ties, and bridges.
 The project was funded by $7.1 million of Transportation Investment Generating Economic Recovery (TIGER) money, $30,000 combined from Douglas and Jackson counties, and a 25 percent match from CORP.